-This project will replace existing generators at the Spring Creek and College Point depots with new, highefficiency emergency generators.
+This project will replace existing generators at the Spring Creek and College Point depots with new, high-efficiency emergency generators.
 It will include demolition, along with the purchase and installation of the new generators and associated equipment.
-The new gas generators will be EPA certified and will utilize in peak load sharing during summer and winter months.
-Award is forecast for the first quarter of 2023.
+The new gas generators will be EPA-certified and will utilize peak load sharing during summer and winter months.
+Award is forecast for the end of 2023.
 This project is federally funded.